Horticultural LED Grow Light 200W–1000W | China

 Application requirements vary significantly across the three main segments.
 Cannabis cultivation splits into two distinct growth stages: vegetative (18 hours on / 6 hours off, blue-dominant spectrum around 5000–6500K, target PPFD 400–600 µmol/m²/s) and flowering (12 hours on / 12 hours off, red-dominant spectrum around 2700–3000K, target PPFD 600–1,000 µmol/m²/s).
 Many commercial cultivators use a broad-spectrum white light throughout both stages and adjust photoperiod rather than spectrum, which simplifies fixture procurement.
 Leafy vegetables and herbs in vertical farms operate at lower PPFD — typically 200–400 µmol/m²/s — with tighter coverage requirements per rack tier.
 Propagation and seedling applications require the lowest PPFD (100–200 µmol/m²/s) but place the highest demand on uniformity, since a single tray may contain hundreds of cuttings that all need consistent light exposure.

 PPE target.
-Specify PPE ≥2.5 µmol/J as a minimum acceptance criterion in your purchase order.
-PPE ≥3.0 µmol/J is achievable and worth the price premium for high-electricity-cost markets.
+Specify PPE ≥2.5 µmol/J as a minimum acceptance criterion in your purchase order for commercial LED grow lights.
+PPE ≥3.0 µmol/J is achievable and worth the price premium for high-electricity-cost markets and large-scale greenhouse operations.
 The key to reaching 3.0 µmol/J is operating the LED chips at 50–65% of rated drive current.
 Running LEDs below their rated current improves wall-plug efficiency and significantly reduces junction temperature, which extends L90 lifespan.
 Factories that drive chips at full rated current to hit a wattage target will not reach top-tier PPE figures.

 LED chip verification.
 Samsung LM301H and LM301B are the two most widely specified chips in this product category.
 Both have verifiable bin codes printed on the reel packaging and on individual chip markings.
 Request the Certificate of Analysis (COA) from Samsung for the specific reel batch used in your order.
 The COA will show the bin code, flux bin, forward voltage, and chromaticity coordinates.
 Match these against the chips on the finished PCB.
 Osram SSL80 is an acceptable alternative with comparable performance.
 Generic “Samsung equivalent” chips from Chinese fabs are not equivalent — they typically measure 10–20% lower PPE than Samsung chips at the same drive conditions.